JerHutch/badge-photo-gen/README.md

 1. Create a new class in `src/providers/` extending `BaseImageProvider`
 2. Implement the required methods: `generateImage()`, `estimateCost()`, `getSupportedDimensions()`
-3. Register the provider in `src/providers/registry.ts`
+3. Update `src/generators/batch.ts` to import and use the new provider

 See `src/providers/stability-ai.ts` for reference implementation.